UC Berkeley: Combat public health challenges with an online MPH

 Other online MPH courses pair students with healthcare organizations to work on real-world challenges.

-John Botdker an HPM student who is close to graduation describes his “Strategy in the Healthcare Sector” course as his “most memorable” class so far thanks to the client facing project embedded as part of it.
+John Bodtker an HPM student who is close to graduation describes his “Strategy in the Healthcare Sector” course as his “most memorable” class so far thanks to the client facing project embedded as part of it.

 Led by the “really knowledgeable” Professor Joseph Houska, who was part of the executive leadership team at California-based integrated health system Kaiser Permanente, students work in teams of five on a real-life strategy consulting project.